 Issues and initiatives addressed recently include – for your interest:

-- AS/NZS 4187:2014 – Taskforce provided feedback to Standards Australia review of AS/NZS 4187:2014 and is awaiting feedback.
+- AS/NZS 4187:2014 – our Taskforce continues to provide feedback to Standards Australia review of AS/NZS 4187:2014.

 - Process for the Development of a Day Hospital Are you thinking of building a day hospital?
 It is recognised that the setting up and the development of a Day Hospital can be a challenging task.
 Where do I start?
 Day Hospitals Australia is pleased to provide an invaluable paper that outlines the process in a staged format to support those wishing to develop a Day Hospital.
 Please contact the Day Hospitals Australia Staff for a copy of this document at a very reasonable price of $115.00 incl.
 GST (available free to current members).